DominikDeffner/LifeHistorySocialLearning/Readme.md

 This repository contains the scripts to reproduce all results and plots in

-***Deffner & McElreath (submitted):
+***Deffner D, McElreath R. 2020.
+The importance of life history and population regulation for the evolution of social learning.
-"The Importance of Life History and Population Regulation for the Evolution of Social Learning"***
+Phil.
+Trans.
+R. Soc.
+B 20190492. http://dx.doi.org/10.1098/rstb.2019.0492***

 Description of files: